evgolsh/homebridge-crestron-home/README.md

 ## Configuration
 Two values are required for connecting Homebridge to Crestron controller:
 1. Controller IP address (or hostname if DNS is configured)
-2. Web API Authentication Token
+2. Web API Authentication Token.
    Authentication Token can be found in the Crestron Home setup app.
 Go to settings and click on "System control options" in this screen:
    ![alt text](img/installer-setting.jpg)
    and then copy value of the Authentication token in this screen: